oliversno/repoptr/README.md

 https://github.com/user/other.git
 ```
 ## repoptr update
-Run `repoptr update <repos| --all>` to clone pointed to remotes. specify remote repos to clone only them, otherwise use --all.
+Run `repoptr update <repos| --all>` to clone/pull pointed to remotes. specify remote repos to clone only them, otherwise use --all.